-I moved down to 1st grade, from 3rd, this year to start a 3 year loop with my class.
-I am very excited to try this out as my colleagues have had a lot of success with this model.
-But, that change is a big change, especially in August.
-I was trying to think of ways to practice number recognition as a review for my kids at the beginning of the year that were fun and engaging.
-I knew we’d spend the entire year looking at numbers during our calendar time so I just wanted a fun review.
-I also knew how much I love a brief reprieve in the classroom so I wanted a game that didn’t require me to be involved in every step along the way.
-Our first 5 in a Row was reviewing numbers 0-20 the first week of school and I knew it was a hit!
+I moved down to 1st grade a few years ago and I was trying to think of ways to practice number recognition that were fun and engaging.
+I knew we’d spend the entire year looking at numbers in more complex ways during our calendar time so I just wanted a fun review for quick number recognition.
+A brief reprieve in the classroom is so welcome so I wanted a game that didn’t require me to be involved in every step along the way.
+Our first 5 in a Row was reviewing numbers 0-20 the first week of school and it immediately was a hit!

 I was so excited I was able to create a game that was self-timed, and changed every time we played.
 I also loved that I could use those couple moments to clean up a table, organize a couple things, or sit for just a second to check my email.
-Those couple moments here and there throughout the day are so great for my mental mindset and to keep my stress levels down.
-I figured out some new ways to use Powerpoint but because it was just Powerpoint it was super easy to use, and great when I left it for a sub.
-And the best part is, the kids LOVED it!
-They were all engaged in the game, were excited to participate, and begged to keep playing!
-Because they loved it so much, I made more versions for number recognition and for other skills I knew we’d practice this year.
+Those couple moments here and there throughout the day are so appreciated.

+Playing 5 in a Row is very simple and quick to set up!
 You print the game boards and cut them into 3 strips.
-(In some of the sets, especially the facts sets, the final, larger game has so many numbers that are being potentially played, so you can choose to give students all 3 boards to play and they’ve been designed to work fine that way.)
+In some of the sets the game has so many numbers that are being potentially played, so you can choose to give students all 3 boards to play and they’ve been designed to work fine that way.
 You can choose to laminate the boards, but I honestly never have because it’s just so much easier to print and cut each time, and I’m only using a few pieces of paper each time.
 Laminating is definitely not one of my favorite teacher things so I only do it when I really need to.
 But you’d definitely save yourself some time and paper in the long run if you choose to.

 Then, you open the Powerpoint.
 You will be given a warning message about macros.
 Yours might look slightly different depending on your version of Powerpoint.
 But, on mine it gives me a security warning and says that the macros have been disabled.
 You click the options tab.